 OTA modulation quality requirement is defined as a directional requirement at the RIB and shall be met within the OTA coverage range.

-9.6.2.2.2 Minimum Requirement for BS type 1-O
+9.6.2.2.2 Minimum Requirement for IAB DU of IAB type 1-O

-For BS type 1-O, the EVM levels of each NR carrier for different modulation schemes on PDSCH outlined in table 6.5.2.2-1 shall be met.
+For IAB DU of IAB type 1-O, the EVM levels of each NR carrier for different modulation schemes on PDSCH outlined in table 6.5.2.2-1 shall be met.
 Requirements shall be the same as subclause 6.5.2.2 and follow EVM frame structure from subclause 6.5.2.3.

-9.6.2.2.3 Minimum Requirement for BS type 2-O
+9.6.2.2.3 Minimum Requirement for IAB DU of IAB type 2-O

-For BS type 2-O, the EVM levels of each NR carrier for different modulation schemes on PDSCH outlined in table 9.6.2.3-1 shall be met, following the EVM frame structure described in subclause 9.6.2.3.1.
+For IAB DU of IAB type 2-O, the EVM levels of each NR carrier for different modulation schemes on PDSCH outlined in table 9.6.2.3-1 shall be met, following the EVM frame structure described in subclause 9.6.2.3.1.